List of shared parenting legislation: New Hampshire

 House Bill 236 was introduced in New Hampshire in 2017.
 It intended to change child support in cases where the parents have comparable parenting time.
 It would have established that child support goes from the higher-earning parent to the lower-earning parent.
 It would have also established how child support should be calculated.
 This bill failed a floor vote in the New Hampshire House by a vote of 171 - 178.

 House Bill 362 was introduced in New Hampshire in 2019.
 This bill is very similar to the 2017 bill.
 One notable difference is that it changes the language from "comparable time" to "equal or approximately equal time."
 This bill is under review.

 New Jersey

 For the 2018 - 2019 session New Jersey drafted two similar bills: Assembly Bill 1091 and [ftp://www.njleg.state.nj.us/20182019/S0500/273_I1.HTM Senate Bill 273].
 These bills seek to establish a presumption of joint legal and physical custody. they also would establish a rebuttable presumption of equal or approximately equal physical custody.
 Rebutting this presumption requires clear and convincing evidence that joint custody is harmful to the child.
 These bills are under review.

 South Carolina

+In April 2026 the Equal Parenting Bill, making South Carolina a '50:50 Rebuttal Presumption' state, is going through the state legislature.

 South Carolina introduced House Bill 3569 in 2022.
 This bill seeks to establish a presumption, rebuttable by clear and convincing evidence, that equally shared parenting time is in the best interest of the child with parents willing, able, and fit.
 This bill is under review in judiciary committee.